In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 - In the far right corner under “Howdy”, click the drop down to filter the starter sites for the page builder you want to use.

-- The window will refresh with dozens of options for a starter site using your selected page builder.
-As of this writing, Gutenberg has the fewest starter sites with 21 templates available.
+- The window will refresh with choices for a starter site using your selected page builder.

 - Click on it to choose your starter site.